Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Ghana?

 It is early.
 Ghana chose a shared wholesale model in which the Next-Gen Infrastructure Company (NGIC) runs the 5G network and sells capacity to operators such as MTN and Telecel rather than each building its own.
 Coverage is still rolling out and clusters in the cities, so most travel data still rides 4G LTE, where MTN reports very wide reach.
 5G depends on the Ghanaian network the eSIM uses and whether the plan includes it.
-Simscanner does not yet publish a verified per-brand 5G figure for Ghana; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Ghana in the speed section.

 How do I activate an eSIM before arriving in Ghana?